Recently, I was having a bad day, but I couldn’t quite figure out why.

-Unfortunately – even with these questions – I’m not entirely cured of this urgency disease.
+Unfortunately – even with these questions – I’m not entirely cured of this urgent disease.

 I still struggle and find myself relapsing into chronic urgency.
-I’m far too often future focused on “next exciting thing” I want to get to; instead of thoroughly enjoying the “current thing” I’m doing.
+I’m far too often future-focused on the “next exciting thing” I want to get to; instead of thoroughly enjoying the “current thing” I’m doing.

 And the irony is when I finally get to THAT future next “thing” I’m rushing toward, I’m already thinking about “the NEXT future thing.”

 And while I’m rushing to get to “the next thing” that somehow seems better than the current moment, I’m missing out on the ONLY part of life there is – THE RIGHT NOW.